conda-incubator/condacolab/README.md

 ## How does it work

 Google Colab runs on Python 3.6.
 We install the Miniconda distribution on top of the existing one at `/usr/local`, add a few configuration files so we stay with Python 3.6 (`conda` auto updates by default) and the newly installed packages are available.
-Finally, we wrap the Python executable to inject some environment variables needed to load the new libraries.
+Finally, we wrap the Python executable to redirect and inject some environment variables needed to load the new libraries.
 Since we need to re-read `LD_LIBRARY_PATH`, a kernel restart is needed.

 ## Shortcomings